Written by Odynovo travel specialist Kalinda, and published by Lynn Zhang

 We stayed at Liberty 4 Hotel.
-It’s a three star hotel.
+It’s a three-star hotel.
 Not far from Liberty 4, we found Liberty 3 and some other Liberty hotels.
-In the front of it, it is a busy road.
-Every time when we get out, the bellboy escorted us to across the road.On the arrival day, we were treated another barbecue.
-Different with the one in Siem Reap, it was a place really for local people.
+In front of it, it is a busy road.
+Every time when we get out, the bellboy escorted us to cross the road.

-From the city of Saigon to Mekong Delta, it was almost three hours by drive.
-I am always fearful of long drive, sick and sleepy.
-However, our guide Tiger had much interesting things to talk.
-He taught us Vietnam music, talked about Chinese movie with us.
-After about two hours drive, we stopped at a colorful temple.
-In it, Buddhism, Daoism, Christians and Chinese heroism live together harmoniously.
+From the city of Saigon to Mekong Delta, it was almost three hours by the drive.
+I am always fearful of a long drive, sick and sleepy.
+However, our guide Tigerhadmuch interesting things to talk about.
+He taught us Vietnam music and talked about Chinese movies with us.
+After about two hours of driving, we stopped at a colorful temple.
+In it, Buddhism, Daoism, Christianity, and Chinese heroism live together harmoniously.

 This is a day regarding war.
-In the morning, we took Saigon River express boat to the Cu Chi tunnels which were used to defense US army in the Vietnam War; in the afternoon, we were escorted to visit the War Museum which is used to commemorate the war.
+In the morning, we took Saigon River express boat to the Cu Chi tunnels which were used to defend the US army in the Vietnam War; in the afternoon, we were escorted to visit the War Museum which is used to commemorate the war.

 Cu Chi Tunnel:

 In the evening, we fly to Da Nang and drove about 50 minutes to Hoi An, a famous ancient town in the middle of Vietnam.

 It was already 10:00 pm when we check the hotel, so we hadn’t had a chance to check what our hotel looks like.
 The next morning, once opening the window, we fell in love with this hotel-Hoi Ann Hotel.
 It is a 4-star garden-style hotel: with towering trees, Chinese-style pavilions, and a blue swimming pool.